Kingerthanu/Python_FTM_PDF_Parser/README.md

 ```

   3.)
-Ensure You Have All Required Libraries (I Tried Making It Nice So You Can pip Everything In):
+Ensure You Have All Required Libraries (I Tried Making It Nice So You Can pip Everything In But There Still Is Some Libraries That Cannot Be Described Below):
   ```
   # For OpenAI API Client To Send And Receive Fine-Tuning Data.
   pip install --upgrade openai